dfinity/portal/docs/developer-docs/functionality/sns/sns.md

 your dapp.

 1) **Deploy an SNS that is provided as a _system functionality_ by the IC.**
-   An SNS will be realized by a set of canisters.
+   An SNS is realized by a set of canisters.
 Deploying and maintaining them is not a simple task.
 If one of the SNS canisters is upgraded, it has to be guaranteed that the new version of this canister is still compatible with the other SNS canisters.
 Moreover, not all canister versions can be upgraded to all other